 - Psychological Concept of Mindfulness

 - Although mindfulness arose as a Buddhist concept, psychologists from the 1970s to the present have analysed the effects of Buddhist mindfulness meditation techniques and found that these are efficient in decreasing anxiety and reducing relapse rates in both depression and drug addiction.
 Modern studies have found that incorporating mindfulness into your life can enhance positive emotions, improve the immune system, and reduce tension.

 - To this point, we have concentrated on just one aspect of mindfulness, that of bare attention in the immediate moment.
 However, as mentioned earlier, another translation of the word sati is memory, and there is a very good reason for this.
-Paying close attention to your immediate moment and environment sounds like a advantageous practice, and for the most part it is.
+Paying close attention to your immediate moment and environment sounds like an advantageous practice, and for the most part, it is.

 - While practising mindfulness, whether through meditation or in a given time, you want to pay consideration to whatever comes up.
 For example, when you concentrate on your breath, note whether you are breathing in deeply or shallowly.
 Is your breath cold or warm?
 Fast or slow?
 Through your mouth or nose?